Skip to main content

 She was certainly not the only roving photographer to whom seduction seemed a part of the job description.
 “Property of Robert Capa, great war correspondent and lover” was scrawled inside the helmet that photographer wore on the Italian front during World War II, and he worked hard at making good on both pledges.
 So did plenty of his imitators.

-The difference, of course, was that Bourke-White was a woman who excelled in a field dominated by men, a fact that fascinated the press as much as it later infuriated her male colleagues (long before she worked tor Life she was being written up under headlines such as THIS DARING CAMERA GIRL SCALES SKYSCRAPERS FOR ART ).
+The difference, of course, was that Bourke-White was a woman who excelled in a field dominated by men, a fact that fascinated the press as much as it later infuriated her male colleagues (long before she worked tor Life she was being written up under headlines such as THIS DARING CAMERA GIRL SCALES SKYSCRAPERS FOR ART).

 With an artist’s lusty ego, she sometimes seemed to fancy that the world itself was intent upon posing for her.
 In 1943 she rode along on a bombing run over Tunisia.
 When antiaircraft fire began to explode around the plane, the pilot took evasive action.
 Bourke-White assumed the bomber’s plunging, twisting flight had been arranged for her benefit, and as bursts of flak came closer, the crew listened to her exult over the intercom: “Oh, that’s just what I want, that’s a beautiful angle!
 Roll me over quick.
 Hold me just like this.
 Hold me this way so I can shoot straight down!”

 Her early work had romanticized the machinery her father had taught her to love and, although depression and war had encouraged her to see human beings as more than props added for scale, the composition continued to come before anything else.
 Lee Eitington, a former Life reporter, remembered working with her to capture one of her most celebrated pictures, a long silhouetted line of Sikh refugees fleeing Pakistan on foot at the time of India’s partition in 1947: “We were there for hours. … She found a group she liked.
 She told them to go back again and again and again.
-They were too frightened to say no. They were dying .”
+They were too frightened to say no. They were dying.”

 “Work is a religion to me, the only religion I have,” she once wrote, echoing her father.
 “Work is something you can count on, a trusted, life-long friend who never deserts you.”

 But it did desert her at the end.
-She fought gallantly against Parkinson’s disease for seventeen years, unable for most of that time even to grip her camera.
+She fought gallantly against Parkinson’s disease for 17 years, unable for most of that time even to grip her camera.
 It was a lonely struggle.
 One man, who saw her often over a three-month period while writing a television script about her, recalled encountering no other visitor in all that time.

 Finally, only her bright, inquiring eyes remained mobile inside her rigid body, and she died in August of 1971.
-A little more than a year later, so did the weekly Life .
+A little more than a year later, so did the weekly Life.

 Donate